JuMalIO/CapsLockLed/README.md

 # CapsLockLed
 Turns your Caps Lock LED on to indicate that your PC is running.
-Useful for such PC's which do not have any other LED's to indicate that it is running (when screen is off) like Dell G3.
+Useful for such PC's which do not have any other LED's to indicate power on (when screen is off) like Dell G3.

 Possible to enable flash with parametter: